 Or you watched your partner, child, parent, or dearest friend suffer.

 Perhaps you’re motivated by global pain and suffering, and, for your own unique reasons, you felt called to be a part of the solution.

 (For me, it’s all of the above!)

-If I were to listen to your story with a discerning ear, I’d understand your mission — what brought you to practice, who you most want to help, and why.
+If I were to listen to your story with a discerning ear, I’d better understand your passion—what brought you to practice, who you most want to help, and why.

-I’d also understand how I can most help you to achieve your goals, because I’d know some key facts about who you are, where you’re coming from, and what’s led you to your current circumstances.
+I’d also understand how I can most help you to achieve your goals.
+That’s because I’d know some key facts about who you are, where you’re coming from, and what’s led you to your current circumstances.

 It’s the same with your clients and their health issues.

 There is gold in your client’s stories—clues as to: